-We detected 196 customers using TechTarget, 6 companies that churned or ended their trial, and 6 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (39%) and the most common company size is 51-200 employees (29%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We detected 188 companies using TechTarget, 13 companies that churned, and 2 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (39%) and the most common company size is 51-200 employees (27%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Note: We can't tell whether a company is using Bombora to consume intent signals or as a publisher (though it can be inferred by the company)